Vaccine mandates have been blamed for some of Pearson airport's chaos. Is it time to drop them? | CBC News

 But Dr. Nazeem Muhajarine, professor of community health and epidemiology at the University of Saskatchewan in Saskatoon, said that some research does indicate that vaccine booster doses do protect people from transmission of the virus.

-That's why he believes "this last remaining vaccine policy should remain a little longer because the threat of COVID-19 and the harm it causes in terms of long COVID, deaths and hospitalization particularly in vulnerable people, elderly and in some cases in children hasn't entirely disappeared."
+"This last remaining vaccine policy should remain a little longer because the threat of COVID-19 and the harm it causes in terms of long COVID, deaths and hospitalization particularly in vulnerable people, elderly and in some cases in children hasn't entirely disappeared," he said.

 "I think that increasingly it's become less valuable than it was in the earlier eras in the pandemic, because the vaccine in the face of Omicron isn't very great at protecting against infection, he said.